Mumbai: 163 BEST mini buses stay off roads due to flash strike | Business

 This is the second flash agitation by the contractor's drivers in less than a month, inconveniencing scores of passengers.

-''To prevent any inconvenience to passengers, the BEST operated its own buses from other depots,'' Varade said, adding that an action will be taken against the contractor as per the terms and conditions in the agreement.
+''To prevent any inconvenience to passengers, the BEST operated its own buses from other depots,'' Varade said, adding that 94 extra buses were plied during the day.

 According to the BEST, it operates mini buses from Colaba, Wadala, Bandra, Kurla and Vikhroli depots, and of these, the operations at Bandra, Vikhroli and Kurla depots were badly affected, as only two, five and 11 mini buses respectively could be plied during the day.

+As per the terms and conditions of the contract, a fine of Rs 5,000 each will be slapped on the private operator, as he failed to operate the buses, Varade said.

-The BEST undertaking provides public bus service to Mumbai.
-It ferries over 30 lakh commuters with its fleet of around 3,500 buses, including those hired from different private contractors.
+Meanwhile, a driver of MP Group said the operators from Wadala and Colaba depots did not participate in the strike, as their company has given a deadline of May 18 to disburse delayed salaries, failing which they will go on strike.
+The loss-making undertaking has hired private buses on wet lease, in which private operators provide drivers for buses and maintain the vehicles.
+The BEST provides public bus service to Mumbai.
+It ferries over 30 lakh commuters with its fleet of around 3,500 buses, including those hired from private contractors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)